Hurtak/clean-architecture/README.md

     -   Language: TypeScript
     -   Database: SQLite (in memory)
     -   Web server: Koa
+-   Fell free to comment and suggest improvements either by creating issue or PR :).

 ## My current understanding of the Clean architecture